Home » Guides » The Most Popular Stud Poker Variants

 Popular Stud Poker Variants

 Stud poker is a classic Americana trope that’s prominent in film and television programming featuring poker.
 It’s also enjoying something of a comeback, thanks to new poker players wanting a challenge.
-Today, Stud is included in nearly every mixed game setup, whether in tournaments or cash games.
+Today, stud poker is included in nearly every mixed game setup, whether in tournaments or cash games.

-Poker players recognize that games like Five-Card Stud and Seven-Card Stud are played as peer-to-peer formats, meaning there is no house or casino edge.
+Poker players recognize that games like Five-Card Stud and Seven-Card Stud are played as peer-to-peer formats, meaning there’s no house or casino edge.
 Players compete against each other and pay only rake to the house.
-However, Stud-style games are also frequently seen in casinos as table games, such as Caribbean Stud Poker and Mississippi Stud Poker.
-While these mimic the gameplay of traditional Stud poker, they incorporate a house edge through dealer participation and bonus bet features.
+However, stud-style games are also frequently seen in casinos as table games, such as Caribbean Stud Poker and Mississippi Stud Poker.
+While these mimic the gameplay of the best stud poker games, they incorporate a house edge through dealer participation and bonus bet features.

-Let’s explore the most popular Stud variants and the distinctions between them.
+Keep reading for a breakdown of the most popular stud poker variants and the distinctions between them.

 Few poker games are more traditional than Five-Card Stud.
 It rose to widespread popularity during the American Civil War and has made a comeback in recent years due to the increasing popularity of mixed poker games and variations beyond Omaha and Hold’em.

-To learn how to play Five-Card Stud poker, players start with a 52-card deck.
+It’s easy to learn how to play Five-Card Stud poker.
+Players start with a 52-card deck.
 The dealer gives each participant one face-down card and one face-up card.
-A bring-in bet typically starts the first betting round, followed by additional face-up cards and betting rounds, until a final card is dealt.
-The best five-card hand wins.
+A bring-in bet typically starts the first betting round, followed by additional face-up cards and betting rounds, until a fourth, final card is dealt.
+If a showdown takes place, the best five-card hand wins.

+Learning how to play 7-card stud doesn’t take long.
 Players start with two face-down cards and one face-up card.
 The following three rounds each bring another face-up card, and the seventh card is dealt face-down.
-After the final betting round, the best five-card hand wins.
-The game requires nuanced strategy, as explained in BetMGM’s Seven-Card Stud poker guide.
+After the fifth and final betting round, the best five-card hand left in the showdown wins.

 Caribbean Stud Poker: A Casino Favorite

 Many casinos offer Caribbean Stud Poker as a table game.
-This means it is not located in the poker room and is not a peer-to-peer game.
+This means it’s not located in the poker room and isn’t a peer-to-peer game.
 Players compete against the house, which means the house has an advantage.
 This edge increases when players use options like bonus bets.
 These usually offer a chance at a jackpot, but the odds favor the house.

-What Caribbean Stud Poker has in common with regular poker isit is played with a traditional deck of cards, and each player receives five cards.
-Those curious about how to play Caribbean Stud Poker should know that each player competes solely against the dealer.
-The players’ cards are face down, and the dealer has four face-down cards with just one face-up card.
+What’s the difference between Caribbean Stud compared to Five Card Stud?
+Both are played with a traditional deck of cards, and each player receives five cards.
+The difference is that in Caribbean Stud Poker, each player competes solely against the dealer.
+The players’ five cards are face down, and the dealer has four face-down cards with just one face-up card.
 Players can then fold and lose the ante or bet, in hopes their hand is stronger than the dealer’s hand.

-In a comparison of Caribbean Stud vs 5-Card Stud Poker, the strategic depth varies widely.
-Considering there is only one round of betting after receiving cards, there is only one shot at using any strategy, which must be based on the dealer’s single face-up card.
+In Caribbean Stud, there’s only one round of betting after receiving cards.
+This means it’s easier to learn how to play Caribbean Stud Poker than Five-Card Stud, but there’s only one shot at using any strategy, based on the dealer’s single face-up card.
 Strategy for Five-Card Stud, however, is multi-faceted, based on several betting rounds and the face-up cards of all opponents.

 Like Caribbean Stud, Mississippi Stud Poker is a house-banked table game, not played in traditional poker rooms.
 Bonus bets and jackpots often feature prominently, and players face off against the dealer, not one another.

 To understand how to play Mississippi Stud Poker, each player starts with two face-down cards and three community cards placed face-down on the table.
 Players bet or fold based solely on their own cards.
 As each community card is revealed, players face further betting opportunities.
-As opposed to most poker games that consider the best five-card hand, Mississippi Stud plays the best two-card hand.
+After all the community cards have been revealed, players are paid out depending on the value of their hands.
+Payouts start with a pair of jacks or better, with pairs of 6-10 resulting in a push.
+Anything lower than a pair of sixes results in a loss.

-With so many betting rounds and the mix of face-up and face-down cards, Stud has presented numerous opportunities for poker players to get creative.
-They have added some components and limited others to keep Stud Poker exciting and challenging.
+With so many betting rounds and the mix of face-up and face-down cards, stud presents numerous opportunities for poker players to get creative.
+Players searching for poker variations beyond Texas Hold’em and Omaha will be glad to know there are more stud games to explore.

 Stud Hi-Lo Variations